 Art By Second Grade, children tend to be somewhat self-directed in pursing their creative goals.
 It is the aim of the Second Grade program to stimulate an interest in self expression and work to reinforce each child's creative direction.
-Art projects are designed to create opportunities for each student to follow his/her own learning or creative style.
+Art projects are designed to create opportunities for the children to follow their own learning or creative styles.
 Projects are geared to the levels of our students' sophistication.
 Recent projects have included the making of sculptured mummies, shadow puppets and mixed media sculptures.
 Children are also made more aware of the art, which is part of our culture, both past and present.

 Music The Grade Two music program is geared to the increased motor ability of 7-8 year olds and the solid musical foundation laid in Kindergarten and Grade One.
 The students use Orff instruments for improvisation as well as for learning patterns to accompany songs, dances and games.
 Reading from the musical staff is begun in preparation for learning to play the recorder the following year in Grade Three.
-Students sing rounds and simple two-part songs to further develop their sense of pitch.